-"It was difficult at first to credit the news of the calamity that has be-fallen San Francisco.
-I feel the great-est concern and sympathy for you and the people not only of San Francisco but of California in this terrible disaster.
-You will let me know if there is anything that the national government can do.
+Pardee: "It was difficult at first to credit the news of the calamity that has be-fallen San Francisco.
+I feel the great-est concern and sympathy for you and the people not only of San Francisco but of California in this terrible disas-ter.
+You will let me know if there is anything that the national govern-ment can do.

+ment can do.
 "THEODORE ROOSEVELT."
 GOVERNOR'S REPLY.

-Washington, April 18.-President Roosevelt tonight received a telegram from Gov. Pardee of California in re-sponse to the president's telegraphic inquiry sent early in the day.
+Washington, April 18.--President Roosevelt tonight received a telegram from Gov. Pardee of California in re-sponse to the president's telegraphic inquiry sent early in the day.
 The governor's message follows:

-"Sacramento, Cal., April 18.-To the president, Washington: Owing to the interruption of telegraphic communication the extent of the disaster in San Francisco is not well known here, but no doubt the calamity is very serious.

-People of California appreciate your

-prompt inquiry and offer of assistance.

-State troops are doing patrol duty and

-if federal assistance is needed will call "GEORGE C. PARDEE.
+"Sacramento, Cal., April 18.--To the president, Washington: Owing to the interruption of telegraphic communi-cation the extent of the disaster in San cation the extent of the disaster in San Francisco is not well known here, but no doubt the calamity is very serious.
+People of California appreciate your prompt inquiry and offer of assistance.
+State troops are doing patrol duty and if federal assistance is needed will call on you.
+"GEORGE C. PARDEE.
 Governor."